syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge-for-group.md

 Dim document As New WordDocument("EmployeesTemplate.docx")

-'Gets the data table.
+'Gets the data table

 Dim table As DataTable = GetDataTable()

-' Executes Mail Merge with groups.
+'Executes Mail Merge with groups

 document.MailMerge.ExecuteGroup(table)